Formal steps for beginning your doctorate

 - any additional documents you must submit for enrollment, such as proof of German language proficiency

 You will also receive an information sheet that explains how to finalize your enrollment by postal mail.
 You can find this same information on this webpage under the tab "Enrollment" and on this university website.
-Because you must submit further documents to complete your enrollment, we strongly recommend that you read this information carefully to ensure that the process goes smoothly.
+Because you must submit further documents to complete your enrollment, we strongly recommend that you read this information carefully in advance to ensure that the process goes smoothly.

 Please note that the letter of admission (Zulassungsbescheid) is only valid for the semester for which it is issued.
 If you wish to enroll during a later semester, you will first have to re-apply for admission.

 If you have not yet received the letter of admission from your faculty (Annahme als Doktorand), you may apply and enroll for “short term studies in preparation for a doctorate”.
 You may remain enrolled with this status for a maximum of two semesters.
 In order to apply, please submit the application as outlined above but substitute an recent (issued within the past 3-4 months) and original letter of acceptance from your supervisor for the letter of admission from the faculty.
 This letter should be on the letterhead of the university or the university hospital and should: